blakemcbride/Stack360-Frontend/README.md

 ### Documentation

-A system manual for the Stack360 system which covers system architecture, acts as a developer guide, and covers system configuration is being published on Amazon.com on April 1, 2024.
+A system manual for the Stack360 system which covers system architecture, acts as a developer guide, and covers system configuration is being published on Amazon.com before April 15, 2024.
 This repo will be populated on or soon after that date.

 Please help fund this project at